 What does this mean in practical terms?
 It means that the gas you are trying to pump away comes from different places and knowing the source can help you remove it in the most cost-effective manner.
 What can you do, specifically?

-To know what’s happening with your system, first ascertain whether or not all vacuum gauges are functioning and are properly calibrated.
+To know what’s happening with your system, first, ascertain whether or not all vacuum gauges are functioning and are properly calibrated.
 If they are not, have them repaired, calibrated, or replaced with new, digital instruments.
-Call MTS if you need help or direction in accomplishing this.
+Contact us by form or give us a call if you need help or direction in accomplishing this.